emarcey/cicerone/glossary/styles.clean.md

 	- hop: moderate - moderate-high bitterness; low - moderate hop flavor; resiny, herbal, floral, fruity
 	- other:
 - Commercial examples: Fuller's Chiswick Bitter, Greene King IPA, Tetley's Original Bitter, Bateman's XB, Brains Bitter, Brakspear Gravity
-- Pairings: wide rang of food; roast chicken or pork; classic with curry
+- Pairings: wide range of food; roast chicken or pork; classic with curry
 - Notes:
-	- Considered to be the national drink of england (Tim Hampson in Oxford Guide to Beer)
+	- Considered to be the national drink of England (Tim Hampson in Oxford Guide to Beer)
 	- Socioeconomic factors that led to decline in IPA also led to increase in popularity of English Pale Ales
 	- Term "bitter" to describe a hoppy pale ale began in mid-1800s
 		- brewers called them pale ales, but